eove/orca/docs/workflow/periodical-checks.md

 ### All target shared holders should have a hardware token attributed

-Every shareholder should have a Yubikey, and these Yubikey's GPG keys' details should match their owner's name and e-mail address at Eove.
+Every shareholder should have a Yubikey, and these Yubikey's GPG keys' details should match their owner's name and e-mail address at the company.

 Every share holder runs the following tests with their Yubikey inserted